Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 What is a lease termination letter?

 A lease termination letter is a written notice given to a tenant informing them that you have decided to end their tenancy.
-It can be used to end a lease for various reasons, such as the end of the lease term, mutual agreement or other circumstances outlined in the lease (like relocation or sale of the property).
-Unlike an eviction notice, an early termination of lease letter is typically used to end a tenancy without cause.
+It can be used to end a lease for various reasons, such as the end of the lease term, mutual agreement, or other circumstances outlined in the lease, such as relocation, sale of the property, or issues like pet damage to rental property.

 What to include in a lease termination letter?